 To speed progress on cross-government collaboration and tackle government-wide management challenges affecting most agencies, the Office of Management and Budget (OMB) first established a limited number of interim Cross-Agency Priority (CAP) Goals in February 2012 and released a new set of goals in March 2014.
 CAP Goals are a subset of Presidential priorities, and are complemented by other cross-agency coordination and goal-setting efforts.

-To develop the CAP Goals, OMB and the Performance Improvement Council worked with senior policy officials and agencies based on criteria identified.
-The criteria include whether a goal has clear cross-agency implementation actions that have been identified, whether setting a CAP Goal would likely accelerate progress, and whether it aligns with Administration priorities.
+To develop the CAP Goals, OMB and the Performance Improvement Council work with senior policy officials and agencies based on criteria which include: 1) whether a goal has clear cross-agency implementation actions that have been identified, 2) whether setting a CAP Goal would likely accelerate progress, and 3) whether it aligns with Administration priorities.
 Studies by the Government Accountability Office (GAO) are also considered in selecting CAP Goals.
 In addition, OMB consults with congressional committees as well as considers congressional questions and suggestions as it finalizes the CAP Goals, strengthening the partnership between the Congress and the executive branch that is critical to performance improvement over the long run.

 On January 4, 2011, President Obama signed the GPRA Modernization Act of 2010 was enacted on January 4, 2011.
 The Act modernizes the federal government’s performance management framework, retaining and amplifying some aspects of the Government Performance and Results Act of 1993 (GPRA) while also addressing some of its weaknesses.
 The GPRA in 1993 had established strategic planning, performance planning, and reporting as a framework for agencies to communicate progress in achieving their missions.
 The GPRA Modernization Act established important changes to existing requirements that move toward a more useful approach to performance planning and reporting.